Olympics-Gymnastics-"King" Kohei's reign comes to end as Japan moves on | Sports-Games

 Uchimura's exit was yet another disappointment for the hosts already dealing with a stream of embarrassing gaffes and COVID-19 woes.
 There was, however, some good news as Japan posted the top mark in team qualifying ahead of China and Russia, competing in Tokyo as representatives of the Russian Olympic Committee (ROC) because the country was stripped of its flag and anthem for doping offences.

-Just hours before Uchimura's abrupt exit, Russian world champion Artur Dalaloyan had shed tears of joy on the same stage having battled through the pain of a surgically repaired Achilles tendon to clinch what was is likely to be a spot in the all-around final.
+Just hours before Uchimura's abrupt exit, Russia's 2018 world champion Artur Dalaloyan had shed tears of joy on the same stage having battled through the pain of a surgically repaired Achilles tendon to clinch a spot in the all-around final.
 Uchimura, the only active gymnast close to matching American Simone Biles' gravity-defying skills and popularity - at least in Japan - had hoped to give the home crowd one more thrill and take a glorious final bow.

-But a COVID-19 pandemic that has left all Olympic venues empty of spectators and an uncharacteristic slip denied the Japanese favourite the rousing sendoff he deserved.
+But with spectators barred from all Olympic venues due to the COVID-19 pandemic, the uncharacteristic slip from the bar meant the Japanese favourite missed out on receiving the rousing sendoff he deserved.
 After falling to the mat with a thud, Uchimura returned to complete his routine before walking off forlornly knowing his fate had been sealed with a low mark of 13.866, his Olympic career effectively ending with a whimper in the eerily quiet arena.

-Eight nations will advance to Monday's team final while 24 gymnasts will qualify for the individual all-around on Wednesday and eight to each of the six apparatus finals.
+Eight nations advanced to Monday's team final while 24 gymnasts qualified for the individual all-around on Wednesday and eight to each of the six apparatus finals.
 Japan, China and Russia are expected to claim the lion's share of the medals, as they did at the Rio Olympics and recent world championships, including the team and all-around titles.

+Defending Olympic team champions Japan sent notice that even without talisman Uchimura they will not be surrendering their title without a fight after posting the top qualifying mark of 262.251, narrowly ahead of 2008 and 2012 champions China on 262.061.
+World champions Russia sit third with 261.945 more than five points clear of the United States on 256.761.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)